evmcnb/quartz/content/snippets/Urolithiasis.md

-Stones forming in the lumen of the urinary tract, anywhere from renal calyx \(\rightarrow\) bladder.
+Stones forming in the lumen of the urinary tract, anywhere from renal calyx $\rightarrow$ bladder.
 Types:

 * Calcium oxalate 70% - raised calcium
 * Urate 5% - raised urate, [[gout]] etc